What is Involved in the Process?

 Every potential partner must first go through the initial outreach phase.

-This phase involves: providing contact information; speaking with Bonnie Locke, the Director of New Business; and, determining if the partnership is viable.
+This phase involves: providing contact information; speaking with Bonnie Locke, Chief Marketing Officer; and, determining if the partnership is viable.

 If Nlets decides the partnership is viable, then the evaluation phase begins.
 This phase involves: completing an NDA; developing a SOW; submitting your organization’s financial statements; providing any information requested by Nlets for the sake of due diligence research; and, signing a draft contract.